-There are a few other spots for craft beer in Glasgow that I haven’t had a chance to visit yet since I tend to end up at bars rather than take-away shops, but I have heard good things about Grunting Growler & Valhalla’s Goat.
-The former specializes in growlers to-go, while the later has an outstanding selection of bottles & cans.
+There are a few other spots for craft beer in Glasgow that I haven’t had a chance to visit yet since I tend to end up at bars rather than take-away shops, but I have heard good things about Valhalla’s Goat & Wee Beer Shop, both of which have an outstanding selection of bottles & cans.
 There are also places such as Inn Deep & Bon Accord that specialize in craft ales.

 For better or worse, Glasgow is a city with a great reputation for drinking.
 While much of this takes place in the mindset of drinking what’s cheap & convenient, it has been good to see everyone embrace craft beer in Glasgow more and more through the years.